 A breach where customer data is leaked can lead to a loss in both reputation and customer trust, in addition to the financial loss which can be just as devastating to a business.

-Risk should always be managed, and in order to create trust, the company should be transparent on how the business is collecting, using and sharing end users’ personal data.
+Risk should always be managed, and to create trust, the company should be transparent on how the business is collecting, using and sharing end users’ personal data.

 Additional reading: What is social engineering and how to prevent such attacks?